 - Burma (Myanmar), at -50%: but local political unrest also largely explains this figure.

 - China, unsurprisingly, at -11.5%

 - Singapore, at -9.7%

 - Malaysia, at -8.2%

-We can conclude that the health or social situations have on average deteriorated more in Asia than elsewhere during the Covid crisis: very harsh restrictions, delays in vaccination and scale of the epidemic therefore explain this strong downward trend.
+We can conclude that the health or social situations have on average deteriorated more in Asia than elsewhere during the Covid crisis: very harsh restrictions, delays in vaccination, and the scale of the epidemic, therefore, explain this strong downward trend.

 However, this is not the case for all Asian countries.

-Today, most countries on the planet (with the very notable exception of China), seem to have reached a situation where the authorities have decided to live with Covid, with proportions of vaccination of the population quite variable admittedly, but still in remarkable extents.
-Rare today are the countries which do not have 50 to 70% of their population vaccinated.
+Today, most countries on the planet (with the very notable exception of China), seem to have reached a situation where the authorities have decided to live with Covid, with the proportions of vaccination of the population quite variable admittedly, but still to a remarkable extent.
+Rare today are the countries that do not have 50 to 70% of their population vaccinated.